 Renters insurance provides coverage for your belongings kept in a storage facility.
 However, there are limits.
 Most renters insurance policies have a maximum limit, usually 10% of your policy's personal property coverage.
 This means that if your renters insurance policy has a limit of $50,000 for personal property, you'll probably only get $5,000 of coverage for your belongings in a storage unit.
 Homeowners insurance policies have similar limitations for self-storage coverage.

-Under your renters insurance policy, your belongings will be covered against the same perils your stuff in your rental home are insured against, such as fire and theft.
-By the same token, damage exclusions such as mold, flood and vermin are not covered in your storage unit as well.
+Under your renters insurance policy, your belongings in storage will be covered against the same perils as they would be when in your rental home.
+By the same token, damage exclusions such as mold, flood and vermin are not covered in your storage unit just like they aren't when in your rental home.
+The following perils are usually covered by renters insurance:

 The actual payout you get after a claim filed for damaged or destroyed personal property in your storage unit depends on whether your policy pays out at replacement cost or actual cash value.

 Replacement cost policies replace damaged or destroyed items regardless of the cost to do so.
-Actual cash value, or "ACV," policies pay out what the item is worth after depreciation due to age is calculated in.
+Actual cash value, or "ACV," policies pay out what the item is worth after factoring in depreciation due to age.

 To make the claim process go smoothly, you should create an inventory list of the belongings you have in storage.
 Include the make, model and cost of each item when you can.
 This will make filing a claim easier, as well as possibly speeding up the payout.